mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 - Automation and recording of workflow (reproducibility)
 - Optimized work flow - data manipulation, analysis and visualization all in one place
 - R does not alter underlying data - manipulation and visualization in memory
-- R is great for repetative graphics
+- R is great for repetetive graphics

 ![History of R](/AWRA_GIS_R_Workshop/figure/History of R.png)